stefanhans/distributed-contexting/what/PITCHME.md

 - as simple as possible but not simpler |
 - as an hourglass protocol |
-- isomorphic, i.e. basically no server/client distinction |
+- isomorphic, i.e. no server/client distinction |

 ---